The United States moves embassy stores from Kiev to Lviv

 The number of Russian soldiers is much more than 100,000

 Kirby said Putin continued to build up troops in the border region with Ukraine over the weekend.
-The number of Russian soldiers has now exceeded 100,000, and Putin also had an “impressive arsenal of military skills” if he decided to attack.
+The number of Russian soldiers has now exceeded 100,000, and Putin also had a “fantastic arsenal of military skills” if he decided to attack.

 Kirby said the United States still had a “small military presence” in the country linked to the continued presence of American diplomats.
 In addition to the State Department’s security forces, Marines are deployed to protect US embassies around the world.
 “We will not be sending US forces to Ukraine to fight,” Kirby reiterated.
 But Russia must reckon with harsh economic sanctions.
 NATO will be united in the crisis.